 Are the animals healthy?

 Milk must always come from farms giving highest priority to hygiene standards and animal well-being, not just for unpasteurized consumption.
-It’s in the best interest of anyone working with raw milk for the production of cheese to keep healthy animals, regularly under veterinary observation.
+It’s in the best interest of anyone working with raw milk for the production of cheese to keep healthy animals, regularly under veterinary observation and testing.
 Healthy animals = healthy (raw) milk.
-Furthermore, just milked raw milk, as it squirts out of the cow’s udder, is completely sterile at a temperature of 98.6° F. Bacteria start proliferating as soon as the milk comes in contact with the environment and with air.
+Furthermore, just-milked raw milk, as it squirts out of the cow’s udder, is completely sterile at a temperature of 98.6° F. Bacteria start proliferating as soon as the milk comes in contact with the environment and with air.

 Are the animals allowed to graze freely in a pasture, eating a variety of plants?